 Do I need a training plan for my archery practice?

 Before you get started, you should find out whether making a training plan is really for you.
 I’d recommend reading our Archery Goal Setting Guide first if you haven’t already done so.
 You should use this to clarify what your goals are and how much work it will take to get there.
+Before you dive in, make sure to read our Recurve Archery Basics guide if you haven’t already, and our How To Train for Recurve Archery guide.

 You might not need a training plan, it is really dependent on what you want from your archery.
 If you’re shooting as a hobby and just like going to your club and shooting some arrows with friends, a training plan might not be for you.
 If you want to really push yourself to see what performance level you can reach, you will need a training plan.